fartinmartin/ae-code/README.md

 An Adobe panel providing ~~the most advanced~~ a scripting environment for in-app code editing.

 This is a rip off of [ovid](https://github.com/Inventsable/ovid-editor) by [Tom Scharstein](https://github.com/Inventsable) (even the above description mostly comes from his project 😬).
 I made this because I wanted to change the font size of the ovid-editor.
 And then I wanted to learn how it was made!
+I also share Tom's motivation:

+> The goal of this panel is to lessen the burden to entry for any one curious about scripting while also providing a sophisticated environment for any one experienced to sandbox snippets within, all with absolutely no setup required.

 ## Features